Roman-HLIS-Cosmology-PIT/RomanChromaticPSF/README.md

  - Generate Roman-like image simulations of the [OpenUniverse2024 catalog](https://irsa.ipac.caltech.edu/data/theory/openuniverse2024/overview.html) or the [cosmoDC2 catalog](https://portal.nersc.gov/project/lsst/cosmoDC2/_README.html) using [GalSim](https://github.com/GalSim-developers/GalSim).
  - Generate catalog-level magnitude noise using [PhotErr](https://github.com/jfcrenshaw/photerr).
  - Perform shear measurement on galaxy images using [AnaCal](https://github.com/mr-superonion/AnaCal).
- - Correct for SED-dependant chromatic effects on the PSF.
+ - Correct for SED-dependent chromatic effects on the PSF.

-Note that in order to generate the actual image simulations, the relevant extragalactic and stellar catalogs are not provided here and must be downloaded.
-We provide catalog-level magnitudes (both true and observed), along with their errors, for the Roman (YJHFW) and LSST (ugrizy) bands.
-All entries contain object IDs in case you wish to cross-match with the full simulated catalogs.
+Note that in order to generate the actual image simulations, the relevant full extragalactic and stellar catalogs are not provided here and must be downloaded.
+We provide a subset of the catalog, with the relevant object IDs, true and noisy magnitudes, along with their errors, for the Roman (YJHFW) and LSST (ugrizy) bands.

-## Installation
+## Using this software

-You can clone the repository using:
+The set of notebooks and scripts can be run after cloning the repo:
 ```
 git clone https://github.com/FedericoBerlfein/RomanChromaticPSF.git
 ```

 ## Guide to repository contents
-Below is an overview on the contents of this repository.
-More details on each folder can be found in each folders respective README.
+Below is an overview of the contents of this repository.
+More details on each folder can be found in each folder's respective README.

 - ``Gal_props_catnoise``: This folder contains the catalog-level noisy and true magnitudes, magnitude errors, object IDs, and redshift, for every object used in the paper.
-More details on the contents of this folder can be found in it's respective README.
 - ``PaperFigures``: All the figures used in the paper.
 - ``SED_fit_coeff``: The scripts used to fit the SEDs, as well as the results of the fits.
 - ``gen_sims``: The scripts used to generate the image simulations and do the shape measurement.